My Child HATES to Write

 But What About Penmanship?

-So if you are scribing for your child, you may want to walk through the process of writing in this way.
+So if you are scribing for your child, model the writing process one step at a time.

-Once this becomes a more fluent skill, have your child choose one sentence to copy on to a sheet of paper as handwriting practice or copywork.
+- Once this becomes a more fluent skill, have your child choose one sentence to copy as handwriting practice or copywork.

 When this becomes easier, slowly transition responsibilities over to your child at his or her pace.